 Los Algodones has more than 300 clinics, and we know that finding the right one can be a complicated task.
 To make the selection process a little easier for you, we’d like to invite you to read our patients’ reviews, discover promotions, and compare the information yourself.

-Sani Dental Group is certified by the American Dental Association, which means that our clinics meet the top quality standards.
+Sani Dental Group is certified by the American Dental Association and counts with credentials given to us by different national and international dental associations, which means that our clinics meet the top quality standards.
 We’re also the largest dental clinic in Los Algodones, Mexico, and the only one in town with more than 35 years of experience.

-Don’t hesitate in giving us a call and one of our patient coordinators will gladly provide you all the information you need about treatments and additional services.
+Don’t hesitate in giving us a call at (928) 257 - 1308 or schedule an appointment online by filling out some basic info - our patient coordinators will gladly provide you with all the information you need about treatments and additional services.
 The smile you’ve been waiting for is closer than you thought.